How PCR Tests are Scientifically Meaningless

 Thus, the authors of four of the principal, early 2020 papers claiming discovery of a new coronavirus concede they had no proof that the origin of the virus genome was viral-like particles or cellular debris, pure or impure, or particles of any kind.
 In other words, the existence of SARS-CoV-2 RNA is based on faith, not fact.

 We have also contacted Dr Charles Calisher, who is a seasoned virologist.
-In 2001, published an from several veteran virologists, among them Calisher, saying that:
+In 2001, Science published an “impassioned plea…to the younger generation” from several veteran virologists, among them Calisher, saying that:

 [modern virus detection methods like] sleek polymerase chain reaction […] tell little or nothing about how a virus multiplies, which animals carry it, [or] how it makes people sick.
 [It is] like trying to say whether somebody has bad breath by looking at his fingerprint.”